 timetosendhb: Send a heartbeat to keep the node alive when llt timer doesnt run at regular intervals.
 This option specifies the amount of time to wait before sending a heartbeat in case of timer not running.
 Setting the value to 0 will disable the mechanism.
 The default value is 200.

 sendhbcap: This option specifies a cap on which the out of context heartbeats will be stopped.
 The default value is 3 mins.

 oos: If received packets remain out-of-sequence for this timer interval, send a NAK to the sender.
 The default value is 10.

-retrans: Retransmit a packet if do not receive its acknowledged for this timer interval.
+retrans: Retransmit a packet if acknowledgement is not received for this timer interval.
 The default value is 10.

 service: Call LLT service routine (which delivers messages to LLT clients) after every service timer interval.
 The default value is 100.